axolo-co/awesome-slack-apps-for-developers/readme.md

 ### Incident apps

-I’ve seen numerous incident apps coming up in the past few/months/years.
+I've seen numerous incident apps coming up in the past few/months/years.
 They are usually targeted at bigger companies that have SRE (Site reliability engineers) in the company.
 They are quite useful to put a methodology in place for any tech and non-tech urgency that one company can have.

 - [Incident.io](https://incident.io/) - Is a well-funded company by ex-Monzo (banking) employees.
-- [Allma.io](https://Allma.io) - Have a great way of showing how their process works on their website so you can see if it’s something you should be interested in.
+- [Allma.io](https://Allma.io) - Have a great way of showing how their process works on their website so you can see if it's something you should be interested in.

 ## Bug tracker

 Bug tracker apps will let you know whenever there is something going wrong with your code.
 There are many different services but here are the most common ones.

 - [BugSnag](https://slack.com/apps/A3D2PUEHG-bugsnag) - Has been mentioned by a lot of tech teams.
-It’s a world-famous service.
-The integration allows you to snooze, or say that you’ve resolved the bug from Slack.
+It's a world-famous service.
+The integration allows you to snooze, or say that you've resolved the bug from Slack.
 - [Sentry](https://sentry.io/) - What we particularly like about the Sentry slack integration is that you can assign a bug to someone directly from the Slack integration.
 - [Raygun](https://slack.com/apps/A3E2CU2CC-raygun) - Resolve errors, crashes, and application performance problems faster with Raygun and Slack.